Validators/Polkadot-Clustered-Nodes/README.md

 # Clustered-Polkadot/Kusama-nodes

 If you want to setup your own clusted polkadot or kusama nodes we hereby give you a guide that has enabled the clusted node service found on nnode.io.
 It was partly funded by the Web3 Foundation.
-Here more about it here: https://github.com/Validators/Nnode.io-Public-Node-Documentation/blob/master/nnode.md
+Read more about it here: https://github.com/Validators/Nnode.io-Public-Node-Documentation/blob/master/nnode.md

 The setup consists of these main parts: